 Yes, HDMI cables deteriorate.
-Some signs that indicate a problem include no picture and no sound.
-If you suspect your cables have gone bad, you can try to check your system settings or buy a new cable.
+Common problems that may be signs or symptoms of a bad cable include no picture and no sound.
+If you suspect your cables have gone bad, you can try to check your system settings or buy a new HDMI cable.

 How long do HDMI cables last?

 HDMI cables can last for a long time if you take good care of them.
 Connect and disconnect them gently from your television or other devices and always set them up without coiling or tangling them.